oskarsinger/hosinger/weekly_progress.md

 * @Both:
     * I am reading the Foundations and Trends Bayesian RL tutorial, and it says that the regret of a Bayesian multi-armed bandit grows with the number of rounds, which is counter-intuitive to me.
 Did I just misread what they were saying, or do I misunderstand MABs?
+    * Could you all take a look at the reading list PDF I sent to you and help me narrow it down a bit?
+I'd be happy to resend the list if the email got lost in your inboxes.
+    * What perspective and approach are we taking on the population heterogeneity model?